casalazarb/superstore-pbi-database/README.md

 # Project Overview

 ## Database Design
-Utilized industry-standard practices to design a relational database schema for the superstore.
+Used industry-standard practices to design a relational database schema for the superstore.
 Employed normalization techniques to ensure data integrity, eliminate redundancy, and optimize query performance.
 The logical model of the database is represented in Crow's Foot notation using Visio and SQL Server diagrams, providing a comprehensive understanding of the database structure.